 2.1 Study Site and Soil Characteristics

-Under a sprinkler irrigation system, field two experiments on maize were conducted over two consecutive growing seasons, 2023 and 22024, at a private farmer in sandy soils in Egypt, Table 1.
-Pre-planting soil analysis confirmed consistent physicochemical properties across both seasons, with pH ranging from 7.9 to 8.1 and low total soluble salts (0.20–0.21%).
+Under a sprinkler irrigation system, field two experiments on maize were conducted over two consecutive growing seasons, 2023 and 2024, at a private farmer in sandy soils in Egypt, Table 1.
+Pre-planting soil analysis confirmed consistent physicochemical properties across both seasons, with pH ranged from 7.9 to 8.1 and low total soluble salts (0.20–0.21%).
 The preceding crop in both seasons was wheat (Triticum aestivum L.).

 Table 1.
 Physical properties of the soil site used in the growing season